immobiliare/Glider-Sentry/README.md

 # How Works

+Once you have integrated Glider in your project you can install this dependency.
-It exposes `GliderSentryTransport` is used to forward the messages coming from `Glider` logging system to the [Sentry](https://github.com/getsentry/sentry-cocoa) SDK.
+It exposes a new transport called `GliderSentryTransport`; it's used to forward log messages coming from `Glider` logging system to the [Sentry](https://github.com/getsentry/sentry-cocoa) SDK.
 When you install this package, `sentry-cocoa` is a dependency.

 ```swift